AskMeAgain/Event-Meshinery/modules/meshinery-core/sources.md

 # Sources

 Here is a general overview over all state store sources and utility sources.

+## InputSource & OutputSource & Connectors

+TBD

+### AccessingInputSource

+An accessing input source, provides more utility then a normal InputSource.
+A normal input source is just an abstraction of a Queue.
+You just provide an event key, and call "getData()" as often as you can to request new data.
+This data is not ordered and is not accessible by Id.

+The AccessingInputSource has a _getContext(key, id)_ method which returns **only** the specific context.
+Not all sources can provide this, for example a lookup of a specific Message in a Kafka Topic is unrealistic to implement.
+But a Mysql lookup is easily done.

+Only **Mysql** and **Memory** provide the AccessingInputSource interface.

 ## State Store Sources